fqqb/timeline/docs/getting-started.md

                      height="100px"
                      caption="First data" %}

-Event 4 is not fully visible, but you can use the mouse to pan the Timenav canvas.
+Event 4 is not fully visible, but you can use the mouse to pan the Timeline canvas.

 ## Absolute Time